-From the department of Saving Money By Making Things From Scratch — the same department that campaigned for homemade hummus a couple of months ago — comes this public service announcement: making your own oat milk is very easy and very cheap.
+From the department of Saving Money By Making Things From Scratch — the same department that campaigned for homemade hummus a couple of months ago — comes this public service announcement: preparing homemade oat milk is very easy and very cheap.

 I don’t drink milk myself — oat or otherwise — but I use oat milk as an ingredient regularly, in this vanilla oat milk tapioca pudding or in this Swiss chard gratin, but also to make pastry cream for strawberry tartlets, or to whip up a batch of crêpes.

-If you want to make your own, there are several ways to go about it.
+If you want to make homemade oat milk, there are several ways to go about it.
 You can start from rolled oats, from oat flour, or from oat groats, i.e. the dehulled grain of the plant.
 I like to use the latter (available from natural food stores) as they are the least processed of the three, and give the best results flavor- and texture-wise.

 All you need to do then is soak the oats overnight, cook them (or not, if you choose to make raw oat milk), blitz them with water and a little salt in a blender or food processor, and then strain.